derwolfe/twisted-wsgi-nr/README.md

 ### New Relic
 The application is setup in developer mode.
 This means that New Relic is installed, but that none of the data it collects will be sent to their servers.

+Instead of using a configuration file, the docker file uses environment variables.